Francisco de Toledo: Reductions

-Reductions were a feature of Spanish colonies throughout the Americans and in the Philippines.
+Reductions were a feature of Spanish colonies throughout the Americas and in the Philippines.
 In Peru prior to Toledo's Viceroyalty, Andean Indians mostly lived in small, dispersed settlements.
 The scattered settlements made it difficult for Spanish colonial authorities to impose their rule, but the Andeans' livelihood and survival was often dependent upon their exploitation of several different environments at different elevations and characteristics, the so-called vertical archipelago.
 A primary motivation for Toledo's reductions "was to establish direct state control and facilitate the church's Christianization of the native population, while enhancing the collection of the tribute tax and the allocation of labor."
-Toledo said the reductions would protect natives from “being exploited by local landowners and miners, harassed by the colonial judicial system, and deceived by a false religion.”
+Toledo said the reductions would protect natives from "being exploited by local landowners and miners, harassed by the colonial judicial system, and deceived by a false religion."
 Spanish authorities perceived indigenous groups as volatile and prone to lawlessness and laziness if not controlled.
 Toledo's most important justification of the reductions was, as he told the king of Spain, that they would be located near the mines that were so important to Spanish finances.

 Toledo's plans envisioned 840 reductions with a total population of about 1.4 million Andeans, an average of about 1,600 people per reduction.
 Each reduction resembled a Spanish town with a main plaza and square and a regular grid of streets.
 Even the design of the houses in the reduction was dictated.
 They were, for example, to be open to the street to "minimize the danger that too much privacy would lead to idolatry, drunkenness, and illicit sexual intercourse."
 A priest attended to the spiritual needs of the residents.
 The leadership of each reduction was the responsibility of a Spanish style government, but the most important official of the reduction was a kuraka, an indigenous leader who had the responsibility of collecting tribute and laborers for mining and other enterprises.

 Toledo's reductions have been characterized as both mostly successful and as failures.
 Many towns in Peru and Bolivia trace their foundation to the creation of a reduction.
 However, concentrating the Andean population into reductions increased the incidence of disease and the population of the old Inca Empire continued to decline for at least another 50 years after Toledo.
 A report to the king of Spain in the 1580s said that "many of the Indians have died in the mines, in other labors, or from the recurrent epidemics; others have fled to escape their labor and tribute obligations."